 Due to the uptake of vaccines, vaccinations are now being offered almost completely based on age.

 While some social distancing measures will relax from May 17 after the next lockdown review, including allowances for hugging family and friends again, the vaccination programme needs to continue for further changes to be possible.
-In the future, we may not have to wear face coverings in indoor public spaces as is mandatory at the moment.
+There is always the chance we’ll go into a circuit breaker lockdown if cases of coronavirus begin to rise before enough of the population have been vaccinated.

 When will over 30s get the Covid-19 vaccine?